ianfore/federated-analysis/README.md

 ## Prepare for the co-occurrence analysis
 To prepare for a co-occurrence analysis, perform the following steps:

-1. Clone this github repository to your local system where the VCF file resides.
+1. Clone this github repository to your local system.

 ```console
 $ git clone https://github.com/BRCAChallenge/federated-analysis
 ```

-2. Change directory to the federated-analysis directory.
+2. Change directory to the `federated-analysis` directory.

 ```console
 $ cd federated-analysis
 ```

-3. Examine the VCF file in the examples/data directory.
+3. Examine the VCF file in the `examples/data` directory.

 ```console
 $ cat examples/BRCA/data/brca2.vcf
 ```

-4. Examine the phenotype data file in the examples/data directory.
+4. Examine the phenotype data file in the `examples/data` directory.

 ```console
 $ cat examples/BRCA/data/brca2-pathology.tsv
 ```

-5. Examine the ClinVar variant pathogenicity file in the examples/data directory.
+5. Examine the ClinVar variant pathogenicity file in the `examples/data` directory.

 ```console
 $ cat examples/BRCA/data/clinvar_brca2.tsv
 ```

-6. Examine the data quality report configuration file in the examples/config directory.
+6. Examine the data quality report configuration file in the `examples/config` directory.

 ```console
 $ cat examples/BRCA/config/brca2-report-config.tsv